Updated July 19th 2023

-Albariño, also called Alvarinho, pair well with a wide range of foods, especially from the sea.
-This grape variety gives high quality fresh white wines with high acidity, which is ideal for pairing with fish and shellfish.
-Albariño and Alvarinho food pairing also includes cheese, vegetarian dishes and - believe it or not - pork.
-In this wine guide you will learn more about how to best pair Albariño and Alvarinho with food.
+Albariño, also called Alvarinho, pairs well with a wide range of foods, especially from the sea.
+This grape variety gives high quality fresh white wines with high acidity and citrus aroma, which is ideal for pairing with fish and shellfish.
+Albariño food pairing also includes cheese, vegetarian dishes and - believe it or not - pork.
+In this wine guide you will learn more about how to best pair Albariño with food.

 Albariño and Alvarinho give dry white wines that are characterized by high acidity, crisp minerality and aromas of citrus and flowers.
 Aromas of stone fruits, such as peach and nectarine, are also common.
 The grape is know for giving high quality wines with a medium to full-bodied profile.